Mezriss/invaders/README.md

 Players will have to learn and adapt to this in each playthrough, in almost a roguelike fashion.

+This game is developed with two self imposed limitations:
+* there should be no external dependencies (otherwise it would have made much more sense to use something like pixi.js), everything should be written from scratch, adapted or generated if at all feasible
+* final package should be small, no more than 64kb minified (at this moment I'm already over this limit, but I'll keep 100kb in mind as absolute maximum)

 [Play it here](http://invaders.catgirl.games/)

 ## Current state